Zarryos/Micro-blogging-platform/README.md

 #### [Observable](https://developer.apple.com/documentation/combine/observableobject)
 I've used ObservableObject mostly because it's the new way of observing objects, and this app is designed to be improved.
 In a established iOS app i would probably recommend RxSwift at the time i wrote this, since it will unsure the compatibility with older versions of iOS.

+### Versionning
+To focus on the project itself, I've worked directly on master.
+This is not the best thing to do and you may not do this at home.
+In a professional working environment I'm working with branches and merge request, I regret my choice now since this project history does not demonstrate that point.

 ### Project possible improvements
 #### UI/UX
 - I did not use the author coordinates, as I think putting a marker on a map would not be a useful information in this app.
 However, I would have used either a city/country string send by the api or made a call on GoogleAPI to get an address from a set of coordinates.